amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 dead other to life).
 Thing-power materialism, in contrast, figures things as being more than mere objects, emphasizing their powers of life, resistance, and even a kind of will; these are powers that, in a tightly knit world, we ignore at our own peril.
-The perspective I am pursuing does not reject self- Bennett / STEPS TOWARD AN ECOLOGY OF MATTER = 361
+The perspective I am pursuing does not reject self-interest

+***Bennett / STEPS TOWARD AN ECOLOGY OF MATTER Page 361***

-interest as one motivation for ethical behavior, nor does it think it possible to eliminate completely the conceptual “enframing” that Heidegger criticizes.
+as one motivation for ethical behavior, nor does it think it possible to eliminate completely the conceptual “enframing” that Heidegger criticizes.
 Rather, it seeks to cultivate a more enlightened self-interest, one cognizant of our embeddedness in a natural-cultural-technological assemblage.
 Even